hsandt/sonic-pico8/README.md

 ### Content

-One demo stage, a reproduction of Angel Island Act 1 at scale 1:1 (but using tiles of 8x8) thanks to a custom map streaming system.
+One demo stage, a reproduction of the first part of Angel Island Act 1 (before it is set on fire) at scale 1:1 (but using tiles of 8x8) thanks to a custom map streaming system.
 There are no enemies, hazards, rings nor item boxes, but some items have been replaced with emeralds that can be collected.

 ## Known technical issues